56kcloud/Training/Docker/kickstart/chapters/secrets.md

     $ rm sec.txt
     ```

+## Docker & Kuberenetes

+A brief demo on Docker & Kubernetes

-## Next Steps
+## Next Steps, Monitoring with Prometheus

-For the next step in the tutorial, head over to [Webapps with Docker](./swarm-kubernetes.md)
+For the next step in the tutorial, head over to [Monitoring with Prometheus](./prometheus)